-b) Plat note.
-A plat note shall be added to all subdivision plats located within the overlay zones indicating that the subdivision is subject to the airport hazard and land use compatibility zoning regulations.
+Plat note.
+A plat note shall be added to all subdivision plats located within the overlay zones indicating that the subdivision is subject to this Regulation.

-Section 10.
+Section 9.
 Construction methods and materials.

-- a) All newly constructed occupied structures within the A, B1, and B2 airport overlay zones constructed after the effective date of this article are to be constructed to achieve a minimum 25 decibel sound level reduction from the exterior to the interior of the structure.
+All newly constructed occupied structures within the A and B Airport overlay zones constructed after the effective date of this Regulation are to be constructed to achieve a minimum 25 decibel sound level reduction from the exterior to the interior of the structure.
 Structures excluded from these standards include hangars, warehouses, barns and other similar structures and additions to existing occupied structures.

-Section 11.
+Section 10.
 Lighting requirements.
-All exterior or outdoor lighting installed on property within the A, B1, B2, C1, C2, and C3 airport overlay zones and constructed after the effective date of this article shall conform with the following standards:
+All exterior or outdoor lighting installed on property within the A, B and C Airport overlay zones and constructed after the effective date of this Regulation shall conform with the following standards:

 - a) Lighting must be hooded, shielded, aimed downward and have a cutoff angle of 90 degrees or less. - b) The hood or shield must mask the direct horizontal surface of the light source.
 The light must be aimed so as to ensure that the illumination is only pointing downward onto the ground surface or into the building.
-No illumination may spill onto adjacent property. - c) Outdoor lighting shall be designed to provide the minimum lighting necessary to ensure adequate safety, night vision, and comfort, and not create or cause excessive glare onto adjacent properties and public street rights of way. - d) Spot lights and upward facing lighting are prohibited. - e) No outdoor lighting shall cause visual interference in accordance with Section 7 Interference prohibited.
+No illumination may spill onto adjacent property. - c) Outdoor lighting shall be designed to provide the minimum lighting necessary to ensure adequate safety, night vision, and comfort, and not create or cause excessive glare onto adjacent properties and public street rights of way. - d) Spot lights and upward facing lighting are prohibited. - e) No outdoor lighting shall cause visual interference in accordance with Section 6 Interference prohibited.

-Section 12.
+Section 11.
 Airport disclosure statement.
-As part of certain real estate transactions involving residential property within the A, B1, B2, C1, C2, and C3 airport overlay zones; information regarding Airport proximity and the existence of aircraft overflights must be disclosed.
+As part of certain real estate transactions involving residential property wholly or partially located within the A, B and C Airport overlay zones, information regarding Airport proximity and the existence of aircraft overflights must be disclosed.

-Section 13.
-Permits required.
+Section 12.
+Permits.